KgaogeloMangwa/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print working directory
+pwd script to print working directory ls script to list contents of a file